BALaser

 Stabilization of BAS lasers by a dual off-axis optical injection

-In this example we demonstrate theoretically the stabilization of the emission of a BAS laser by a pair of coherent optical plane waves injected into the laser along opposite angles to the optical axis.
+In this example, we theoretically demonstrate the stabilization of the emission of a BAS laser by a pair of coherent optical plane waves injected into the laser at opposite angles to the optical axis.
 We have performed a series of simulations for fixed frequency detuning ω and increased intensity of the optical injection.

 Essential characteristics (optical spectra, far-fields, field intensities) of typical observed dynamical states for ω=0 and different injection intensities are shown in the figure above.
 Here, one can distinguish three qualitatively different regimes, separated by thin horizontal lines.
-Especially interesting is the middle regime, where a stationary state having a well pronounced central angular component (a stabilized mode of the laser) can be observed.
-The last panel of the the same figure, which shows a laser stabilization region in the injection power / frequency detuning plane, summarizes a series of simulations for different values of ω.
+Especially interesting is the middle regime, where a stationary state having a well-pronounced central angular component (a stabilized mode of the laser) can be observed.
+The last panel of the same figure, which shows a laser stabilization region in the injection power/frequency detuning plane, summarizes a series of simulations for different values of ω.
 More details on this topic can be found in WIAS Preprints 1703 and 1598.

 Beam shaping in BAS devices with periodically modulated electrical contacts